by Yifan Su

 Note: This piece is the second of a two-part series.
-The first may be viewed here.

 There remain some optimistic predictions about the state of U.S.-Philippines affairs.
 After Duterte’s wild remarks, his office clarified that the treaty alliance with the US would remain intact for the foreseeable future.
 His top economic policymakers also stated that while the Asian economic integration is “long overdue,” the Philippines will strive to maintain cooperation with the West.
 The U.S. has not received any request from Filipino officials to alter bilateral coordination either.

 Even with Duterte’s unmistakable popularity in the Philippines, the public opinion is largely in favor of the U.S. while making it difficult for Duterte to sell his unpopular pivot.
 In addition to the sharp contrast between the Filipinos trust ratings of the U.S. and of China that stand at +66 and -33 respectively, many senior officials also lament Duterte’s impetuous tilt to China.
 American officials, such as Admiral Harry Harris, Commander of the United States Pacific Command, believes the close working relationship with Filipino community is as strong as ever.
 Citing the continuing joint naval patrols and cooperation in Mindanao, Harris sees claims of Chinese engagement as a bit of an exaggeration.
 America still has five bases on Philippine soil, especially the Palawan base, which significantly enhances the ability of American forces to project power into the disputed South China Sea.